vineetver/Text2Emotion/README.md

 ## About

+I built a web application that uses natural language processing to identify emotions of a given text.
+The application is able to identify 7 emotions according to the ekman emotion map.

+The model is trained on GoEmotions.
 GoEmotions is a corpus of 58k carefully curated comments extracted from Reddit, with human annotations to 27 emotion categories or Neutral.

 Number of examples: 58,009.
 Number of labels: 27 + Neutral.